Tandem skydiver freefalling above the Great Barrier Reef from Cairns — turquoise reef and coral cays visible below

 Recommended scheduling:

 Don't schedule immediately after a major dive day: The 24-hour rule means if you're diving Monday, you can't skydive Tuesday.
-Plan dive days early in your stay, skydive later, or ensure a 24-hour gap between the last dive and jump.

 Will I feel sick or faint during the skydive?

 Motion sickness and fainting are valid concerns for first-time skydivers.
-Here's an honest, science-based explanation of what happens physiologically and what you can do about it.

 Motion sickness: The inner ear (vestibular system) causes motion sickness when there's conflict between what the eyes see and what the body feels.
-During freefall, you're moving straight down at 200 km/h — there's actually very little rotation or complex movement that triggers traditional motion sickness.
+During freefall you're moving straight down at 200 km/h — there's actually very little rotation or complex movement that triggers traditional motion sickness.
 Most people find freefall causes no nausea whatsoever.

 If you're genuinely concerned about a medical condition causing fainting (vasovagal syncope, orthostatic hypotension, etc.), discuss this with your doctor before booking.
-These conditions can be relevant in specific circumstances and deserve medical assessment.

 What happens if the weather cancels my jump?